Fast randomized numerical rank estimation for numerically low-rank matrices

 \end{theorem} A useful way to interpret these results in simple terms is that rectangular random (Gaussian) matrices with aspect ratio $m/n>1$ are well-conditioned, with singular values supported in $[\sqrt{m}-\sqrt{n},\sqrt{m}+\sqrt{n}\kern1pt ]$.
 We note that~\eqref{eq:MP}, which follows from the Marčenko and Pastur rule~\cite{Marcenko1967DistributionMatrices}, holds more generally for random matrices with iid entries with mean 0 and variance 1.
 The second pair of bounds \eqref{eq:DS} do not generally hold for other random matrices, see \cite{Rudelson2010} for details.
-We use these results to bound the singular values of $\hat{G}_{\{i\}}$, $\tilde{G}_{\{r-i+1\}}$, and $G_2$, which leads to the following theorem. \begin{theorem} Let $X\in\R^{n\times r}$ be a Gaussian embedding matrix, i.e., $X = G/\sqrt{r}$, and let $A\in\R^{m\times n}$, where $m\geq n$.
+As far as the authors are aware, there does not exist a lower bound on the expectation of the smallest singular value of a complex normal matrix.
+An upper bound for the largest singular value can be found in~\cite[Prop.
+6.33]{aubrun2017alice}.
+We use these results to bound the singular values of $\hat{G}_{\{i\}}$, $\tilde{G}_{\{r-i+1\}}$, and $G_2$, which leads to the following theorem.
+We present the result only in the real case, but it can easily be extend to the complex case by combining Lemma~\ref{lemma:deterrAX} with~\eqref{eq:AScomplexUB} and~\eqref{eq:AScomplexLB}. \begin{theorem} Let $X\in\R^{n\times r}$ be a Gaussian embedding matrix, i.e., $X = G/\sqrt{r}$, and let $A\in\R^{m\times n}$, where $m\geq n$.
 Then, for $i=1,\dots, r$

 Additionally, for each $i=1,\dots,r$ we have, with failure probability at most $3e^{-t^2/2}$,

 \end{theorem} \begin{proof} Note first from Marčenko-Pastur~\eqref{eq:MP} that we have

 We can combine this with the result of Lemma \ref{lemma:deterrAX} to find